damianham/builder/README.md

 * RailsVanillaBuilder (use instead of RailsBuilder to use rails scaffold generator)
 * RestAngularBuilder  (use instead of AngularRailsBuilder)
 * RestAngularModalBuilder  (use instead of RestAngularBuilder)
+* UIrouterBuilder (uses angular/ui-router - use instead of any other angular builder)

 The RailsBuilder generates controllers,models and views and the AngularRailsBuilder generates Angular service factories, controllers and view partials.